FAQs

 For individuals who are able to become pregnant:

-• You should use a reliable method of birth control (contraception) consistently and correctly during treatment with LAGEVRIO and for 4 days after the last dose of LAGEVRIO.
+• You should use a reliable method of birth control (contraception) correctly and consistently during treatment with LAGEVRIO and for 4 days after the last dose of LAGEVRIO.
 Talk to your healthcare provider about reliable birth control methods.

 • Before starting treatment with LAGEVRIO your healthcare provider may do a pregnancy test to see if you are pregnant.